YinhanHe123/YinhanHe123.github.io/_pages/about.md

 News
 ------
+* August.
+2025: Two papers accepted by EMNLP.
+* August.
+2025: One paper accepted by GenAIRecP.
 * May.
 2025: One paper accepted by KDD.
 * May.
 2025: One paper accepted by ICML.
 * Mar.
 2025: One paper accepted by TMLR.